Emperor Gaozong of Song — Hard Decision Between Pursuing Peace and Dignity

 When Jin’s army besieged Song’s capital city for the first time, Song defended the city quite well, under command of the excellent general Li Gang (1083 — 1140).

-Then, Emperor Zhao Huan signed a pact with Jin, which included the ceding of big cities and send a prince as a hostage.
+Then, Emperor Zhao Huan signed a pact with Jin, which included the ceding of big cities and sending a prince as a hostage.

 Zhao Gou was very brave and volunteered to be a hostage in Jin.